TacoHelm/Battleship/Pseudocode.md

     With event listener that calls a playerTurn

-setHit(name, [x, y])     Changes the class from not-hit to hit for the field [x, y] in board of name
+setHit(name, [x, y])     Changes the class from not-hit to hit for the field [x, y] in board of name setMessage(string)       Sets the text in the message div to supplied string and adds class 'new' for 2.5second to highlight message